zenoss/zenoss-go-sdk/health/README.md

 // init health manager
 manager := health.NewManager(ctx, config)

-// add configured targets
+// add configured components
-manager.AddTargets(targets)
+manager.AddComponents(components)

 // start health monitoring
 // after this you are safe to call collector in any part of your program